 Finding Connection in Being

-One of the central themes of mysticism, both Eastern and Western, is that the disconnectedness and separateness we experience between things in ordinary life isn't there when you glimpse the most fundamental level of reality.
-Depending on how far this idea is taken, it may be mystically said that all things are connected, or that all things are one.
+One of the central themes of mysticism, both Eastern and Western, is that the disconnectedness and separateness we experience between things in ordinary life isn't present at the most fundamental level of reality.
+Depending on how far this idea is taken, it may be said that all things are connected, or that all things are 'one'.

-Interestingly enough, though, there are some philosophical reasons to think that there is far more connection between things than we are ordinarily aware of.
+While common within mysticism, there are philosophical reasons for thinking that there is more connection between things than we are ordinarily aware of.
 Indeed, it can be argued that if god exists, that you, I, and god cannot be cleanly separated off from one another wholly and completely apart.
 Rather, we are in some sense all part of something greater.

 Given the role of the dam in promoting beaver survival, and given the fact that it is the genes of the beaver that compel them to build them, it seems fair to regard dams as really extensions of the beavers themselves.
 That is, the dams are just as much a part of what they are as their wood-gnawing teeth, paddle-like tails, and heat-insulating fur.